SPARC-FAIR-Codeathon/KnowMore/README.md

 4. Wait until the interactive results are displayed

 ## Using the Source Code
+The front end of our app is based on a fork of the sparc-app.
+The documentation for using/editing it is [available here](https://github.com/RyanQuey/sparc-app/tree/84ab5df2203ef0a551051cf0ac037762dbc4e7dc).

+Our back-end is consist of a flask-server that communicates with osaprc.
+The documentation for using/editing it is [available here](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/README.flask.md).

 ## License
 KnowMore is distributed under the MIT License.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/LICENSE) for more information.